vtex-apps/store-icons/README.md

 ## Concept

 This project is based on [SVG fragment identifiers](https://css-tricks.com/svg-fragment-identifiers-work/).
-All dreamstore icons are served by Render SDK, and with HTML tag `<use>` we can render a fragment from our icon pack.
-If you want to know the complete list of fragment SVG's, [see here](https://github.com/vtex-apps/dreamstore-icons/blob/master/ICONPACK.md)
+All store icons are served by Render SDK, and with HTML tag `<use>` we can render a fragment from our icon pack.
+If you want to know the complete list of fragment SVG's, [see here](https://github.com/vtex-apps/store-icons/blob/master/ICONPACK.md)

 ### Icons API